eurosky-social/eurosky-social/adr/003-self-managed-postgresql-with-cloudnativepg.md

 ## Decision

-Use CloudNativePG operator to self-manage PostgreSQL on Kubernetes.
+Use CloudNativePG operator to self-manage PostgreSQL on Kubernetes - in a single-shared multi-app cluster deployement (initially).

 ## Rationale